jaimeiniesta/metainspector/README.md

 The original document is accessible from:

-    page.document         # A String with the contents of the HTML document
+    page.to_s         # A String with the contents of the HTML document

 And the full scraped document is accessible from:

-    page.parsed_document  # Nokogiri doc that you can use it to get any element from the page
+    page.parsed  # Nokogiri doc that you can use it to get any element from the page

 ## Opengraph and Twitter card meta tags